Samsung/tizen-docs/docs/application/dotnet/guides/account/app-history.md

 -   Retrieving application usage statistics

-    You can [retrieve application launch history](#retrieve_usage_stats), such as frequently used applications and recently used applications, using the [Tizen.Context.AppHistory.UsageStatistics](https://samsung.github.io/TizenFX/latest/api/Tizen.Context.AppHistory.UsageStatistics.html) class.
+    You can [retrieve application launch history](#retrieve_usage_stats), such as frequently used applications and recently used applications, using the [Tizen.Context.AppHistory.UsageStatistics](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.UsageStatistics.html) class.

 -   Retrieving battery usage statistics

-    You can [retrieve battery usage statistics](#retrieve_battery_stats), using the [Tizen.Context.AppHistory.BatteryStatistics](https://samsung.github.io/TizenFX/latest/api/Tizen.Context.AppHistory.BatteryStatistics.html) class.
+    You can [retrieve battery usage statistics](#retrieve_battery_stats), using the [Tizen.Context.AppHistory.BatteryStatistics](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.BatteryStatistics.html) class.

 ## Prerequisites

 To enable your application to use the application usage history data functionality:

-1. To use the [Tizen.Context.AppHistory](https://samsung.github.io/TizenFX/latest/api/Tizen.Context.AppHistory.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the [Tizen.Context.AppHistory](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/apphistory.read</privilege>
     </privileges>